Aomori's sea urchin is also top-notch! We introduce its charms that are just as good as those of Sanriku and Hokkaido!

 The Sai Village Sea Urchin Festival held in Sai Village

-Sai Village, located at the tip of the Shimokita Peninsula in Aomori Prefecture, is known to those in the know as the " holy land of sea urchin rice ."
-Every year in June and July, the " Sea Urchin Festival " is held, and rice bowls topped with plenty of locally caught sea urchin are extremely popular with tourists.
-This year, the sea urchin rice bowl, topped with a generous amount of sea urchin, was offered for 2,000 yen.
-Where else can you eat a sea urchin rice bowl for this price?
+Sai Village, located at the tip of the Shimokita Peninsula in Aomori Prefecture, is a hidden gem known as the "holy land of sea urchin rice bowls."
+Every year in June and July, a "Sea Urchin Festival" is held, and rice bowls generously topped with locally sourced sea urchins are extremely popular with tourists.
+This year, a sea urchin rice bowl piled high with sea urchins was offered for 2000 yen.
+It's unlikely you'll find a sea urchin rice bowl at this price anywhere else!

 During the event, and at restaurants near the fishing port, you'll have the perfect opportunity to try the freshest sea urchin on the spot.
-A bowl of this dish, packed with the boldness and deliciousness you'd expect from a port town, is definitely worth the trip.
+A bowl of this dish, packed with the boldness and deliciousness you'd expect from a port town, is definitely worth the trip

 Sea urchin isn't just Hokkaido.
 Aomori might be the "hidden gem"

 Aomori's sea urchin may not be as well known nationwide as Hokkaido or Sanriku.
 But that's precisely why it's so appealing as a place where you can find delicious, lesser-known sea urchin.
 In Aomori, it's commonplace to enjoy high-quality seafood.
-And the fact that it's available at an affordable price is something the locals can be proud of.
+And the fact that it's available at an affordable price is something the locals can be proud of

 If you're visiting as a tourist, be sure to check out not only the apples and garlic, but also the summer sea urchin.
-You'll surely find a treat that exceeds your expectations.
+You'll surely find a treat that exceeds your expectations

 Other articles